From The Giant’s Campaign, a Novel

 “I am a man,” said Limax, sounding hurt.
 “I think like a man.
 I have a man’s feelings.”

 “Apologies, but you are something rare,” Jonril said, eyes keen.
-“You should have first prepared me, though.
+“You should have prepared me, though.
 If I’d been slightly less surprised, I would have used a more powerful spell and done you an injury.
 Orson was no mere brute; he was a sorcerer as well, and I feared him.
 Can you do his magic?”

 Limax shook his head.
 “I only have his stronger memories, and those already have begun to fade.
 I earn my skills by my own effort.
 I have made myself a fair swordsman, but I am no magician.”